Echo Helstrom: Early years in Hibbing

 Dylan and Helstrom together listened to rhythm-and-blues coming from long-distance radio stations in Chicago, Little Rock, and Shreveport.
 Dylan also recounts in Chronicles that "One of the reasons I’d go [to Helstrom’s house]... was that they had old Jimmie Rodgers records, old 78s in the house."
 Helstrom herself recounted "[H]e had my father's huge collection of bound folk music to peruse.
 He'd sit for hours leafing through old manuscripts, sheet music and folk magazines".

 Dylan biographer Toby Thompson formed a good friendship with Helstrom, who was a major source for Thompson's book Positively Main Street: Bob Dylan's Minnesota.

 I don't know what [Dylan] would have done if he didn’t find someone like himself.
 She had that spirit, that electricity that was comparable to his.
 She was wild in a way that he wanted to be wild...
-I’ve always felt that her support of Dylan in the netherland of Hibbing, and their shared experience as, at the least, cultural outsiders, helped him enormously.
+I’ve always felt that her support of Dylan in the netherland of Hibbing, and their shared experience as, at least, cultural outsiders, helped him enormously.